1024inc/engineering-blog/eng-paths/technical_lead_manager.md

 - Expected to meet regularly with their direct reports, create openness to feedback by asking for it, use that openness to provide frequent feedback on their work, help the individuals set goals, and work with the HR partner and director or VP to ensure employee growth and retention goals.
 - Communicates team's vision and mission to Engineering.
 Proactively clarifies the "why's" of changes and decisions taken to the team and all stakeholders, creating buy-in on those.
 - Leads and embodies team culture.
-- Use communication to bring the right ICs to the critical outages and high-impact issues meetings and help/facilitate decisions, ensure communication is clear and visible in the appropriate channels and help debrief the outcomes through messages on the proper channels and/or post-mortem documents.
+- Use communication to bring the right ICs to the critical outages and high-impact issues meetings and help/facilitate decisions.
+Debrief the outcomes through messages on the proper channels and/or post-mortem documents.

 </td></tr>
 <tr><td>